belodetek/black.box/README.md

 Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access a number of [blocked Internet content](#services) from anywhere in the world or to provide privacy and anonymity.

 PayPal subscription or Bitcoin credit is required for un-blocking mode.
 The un-blocking service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
-The subscription fee is currently **$9.95 EUR per month**.
+The subscription fee is **€9.95 per month**.

 Alternatively, pay up-front using Bitcoin for as much time as you need.
 Price quoted based on EUR/BTC exchange rate.
 Top-up at any point prior to the existing Bitcoin credit expiry, or after.
 Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
 Topping up after credit expiry will strike a new exchange rate.